 I know, I know, you’re going to complain: “But this is how I work, I need all these things open at once!”
 Yes, yes.
 But remember you’ve just complained that your computer is running slowly, and this is one way to fix things.
 Pick your poison!

-Is a fresh install of OS X worthwhile?
+Is a fresh OS X install worthwhile?

 However, if you’ve tried all of the above and are still having problems, an OS reinstall might help.
 Remember to back up all your data first — I like either Time Machine or making a clone of the hard drive for this task.